 - And the same type of food can be pickled in a few different ways.
 By changing up your pickling spice recipes, you can create many different tastes so your family doesn’t get bored of eating the same pickles for months on end.

-You’ll find pickles everywhere!
-For example, pickled cucumbers, one of the most popular pickled foods in North America, pop up at supermarkets, farmer’s markets, convenience stores, and even some gas stations!
+You'll find pickles everywhere!
+For example, pickled cucumbers, one of the most popular pickled foods in North America, pop up at supermarkets, farmer's markets, convenience stores, and even some gas stations.
+When you pickle at home, make sure you have the right supplies, including good quality jars such as Ball Mason Jars.

 How Pickling Works